 Some camera buttons may be located in the most inconvenient places, and holding it with two fingers is not the best option.
 That is why use your right hand index finger to press the shutter button.
 Be careful not to press any button with your thumb (except for ZOOM if it is on the back side of your camera).

 Make sure that other fingers do not overlap any windows (or holes) on the front, because there are usually sensitive elements.

 Left hand: the index and thumb will hold the camera by the top and bottom surfaces, respectively.

-There is a number of great masterpieces made by simple digital camera or even smartphones without any expensive tools and assistance.
-This experience should teach you not to sale your home and car to buy the latest technology.
-Its is not going to guarantee successful results.
+There are great masterpieces made by simple digital cameras or even smartphones without any expensive tools and assistance.
+This experience should teach you not to sell your home and car to buy the latest technology.
+It is not going to guarantee successful results.
 Start with practice and simple rules to remember, as well as choosing your style.
 After that will come a moment to buy something personalized and professional.

 Most cameras with autofocus imply a two-level pressing of a shutter button.
 Pressing the shutter button for a half includes automatic exposure metering and autofocus.
 Fully pressing a button – takes a photo (releases the shutter).
 Two-level pressing allows you to pre-select an object in a frame to set the focus and exposure parameters, and after fixing all settings it is nice to capture the frame.